 1.1 Biography

-Athanasios Karafillidis, Dipl.-Soz.Wiss., born 1973 in Germany, studied social sciences at Wuppertal University focussing on the sociology of work and organization (Professor Klaus Türk).
+Athanasios Karafillidis, Dr. phil., Dipl.-Soz.Wiss., studied social sciences at the University of Wuppertal with a focus on the sociology of work and organization (Professor Klaus Türk).
 From November 2002 until August 2007 assistant of Professor Dirk Baecker at the chair of sociology, faculty of fundamental studies, Witten/Herdecke University.
 From April to June 2005 he visited Bielefeld University and worked with Harrison C. White and Tobias Werron on identity and control, disciplines, and networks.
-Currently assistant at the Institute for Sociology, RWTH Aachen University.
+Assistant at the Institute for Sociology, RWTH Aachen University from 2007 until May 2015, particularly doing research and teaching in the fields of technology and organization.
+Since June 2015 he holds a research position at Helmut-Schmidt-University in Hamburg working on hybrids of humans and machines.

 1.2 Research